 Don’t be intimidated by making a bold choice when it comes to accent pieces.
 Chances are, you probably have some clues in your living room right now that will make picking a colourful sofa or patterned armchair easy.

 An easy way to pick a winning pattern is to look at the dominant piece of decor in your living room, whether that’s a sofa, a piece of art you love, your cushions, or even the rug!
-What is the main colour in that item?
-Use this as a jumping off point when selecting a pattern.
-For example, if you have a lovely photo of the sea above your sofa, look for patterns with hints of blue, like our Amelia Accent Chair in Rippon Natural.
+What is the main colour of that item?
+Use this as a jumping-off point when selecting a pattern.
+For example, if you have a lovely photo of the sea above your sofa, look for patterns with hints of blue, like our Brighton Accent Chair in Sea Spray fabric.

 When adding a colour pop, look and see if there are any main shades in your room, and decide if you want to complement that, or create a pop of contrast.
 It’s all about your personal style here!